MoshiRAG: Asynchronous Knowledge Retrieval for Full-Duplex Speech Language Models¶

 Related Work & Insights¶

-- vs Moshi: Directly inherits Moshi's RQ-Transformer + dual-channel; adding just one token and a reference projection layer yields significant factuality gains, making it the most economical extension of the original Moshi.
+- vs Moshi: Directly inherits the RQ-Transformer + dual-channel architecture, requiring only one new token and a projection layer for significant factuality gains.

-- vs Chain-of-Thought for audio: CoT improves reasoning; MoshiRAG improves external knowledge access.
-The two are fully orthogonal and can be combined in the future.
+- vs Chain-of-Thought for audio: CoT improves reasoning; MoshiRAG improves knowledge access.
+These are orthogonal and potentially combinable.

 Rating¶